 - SCIENCE 120: “Sustainability in My World" Freshman Year Experience - Fall 2012 & Spring 2013 semesters

-Created by a core team of faculty led by Physics Professor Jeremy Qualls, and funded by a grant from the National Science Foundation, this year-long course for first-time freshmen immerses students in real-world issues of environmental sustainability through hands-on work and outdoor field experiences at the SSU Preserves.
+Created by a core team of faculty led by Physics Professor Jeremy Qualls, and funded by a grant from the National Science Foundation, this year-long course for first-time freshmen immerses students in real-world issues of environmental sustainability through hands-on work and outdoor field experiences at Center for Environmental Inquiry preserves.
 By design, Science 120 is an integrated course for students exploring their interest in the environment and considering a science major other than biology.
 Through real‐world problem solving done in collaboration with faculty, peer mentors, and community partners, students will learn biological principles, mathematical reasoning, and critical thinking skills to help understand and address global issues in the context of our local environment and Sonoma County’s watershed.
-Other members of the core team include: Lynn Cominsky (Physics & Astronomy), Nathan Rank (Biology), Brigitte Lahme and Ben Ford (Mathematics and Statistics), John Sullins (Philosophy), Claudia Luke (Director of SSU Preserves) and Julie Greathouse (Student Services).
+Other members of the core team include: Lynn Cominsky (Physics & Astronomy), Nathan Rank (Biology), Brigitte Lahme and Ben Ford (Mathematics and Statistics), John Sullins (Philosophy), Claudia Luke (Director of Center for Environmental Inquiry) and Julie Greathouse (Student Services).

 - CHEM 125AB Quantitative General Chemistry (5)